BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 <details markdown="block">
   <summary>Example <code>SSM-SessionManagerRunShell</code> document</summary>

-{: .note }
-Here you can find an example of how to configure the AWS Systems Manager Session Manager.

 {: .warning }
-This is an example and may not be suitable for a production environment.
+This is an example of the AWS Systems Manager Session Manager configuration and may not be suitable for a production environment.

 Create a JOSN file with the name `SessionManagerRunShell.json` and the following content: